-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 7
+NAME OF PROGRAMME: SHORT LEARNING CODE: NQF LEVEL: 7

 TAXATION 2 PROGRAMME S3P170 CREDITS: 16

 DISTANCE

-- Credit bearing short learning programme. - This SLP is substitute to Taxation 3B (TAX03B3). - To be offered in Higher Education Partners Africa (HEPSA) Block D6.
+- Credit bearing, short learning programme. - This short learning programme is substitute to Taxation 3B (TAX03B3). - To be offered in Higher Education Partners Africa (HEPSA) Block D6.

 - Distance learning through the Moodle Learner Management System (LMS) platform

-- This SLP will make use of the following:
+- This short learning programme will make use of the following:

 - Moodle

 - Read and review materials

 - Complete distance learning through the Moodle Learner Management System (LMS) platform

 - quizzes

 - Participate in discussion forums

 - Distance communities

 - Real-life examples in each of the sections will be used to enhance the underlying theory.

-- Students must meet the entry requirements for the Bachelor of Accounting (B3A17Q) qualification or the Bachelor of Accountancy (B34ACP) (Distance) qualification; - must have obtained a relevant qualification at an NQF level 7; and - must have completed Taxation 3A (TAX3A01) or the SLP Taxation 1 (S3P16O).
+- Students must meet the entry requirements for the Bachelor of Accounting (B3A17Q) qualification or the Bachelor of Accountancy (B34ACP) (Distance) qualification; - must have obtained a relevant qualification at an NQF level 7; and - must have completed Taxation 3A (TAX3A01) or the short learning programme Taxation 1 (S3P160).

+LEARNING ACTIVITIES

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) 30 -

-Distance Learning: Note: Even though this SLP is presented via distance learning, this SLP will apply various teaching methods, including videos an tutorials, to provide students with an equivalent learning experience to that offered on the contact module - -
+Distance Learning: Note: Even though this SLP is presented via distance learning, this SLP will apply various teaching methods, including videos and tutorials, to provide students with an equivalent learning experience to that offered in the contact module - -

 Workshops - -

 Work-based learning - -

 Independent reading/ interacting with learning material/distance activities 90 -

 Preparation for and completion of assignments and other assessment activities 40 -

 Tutorials - -

 Other (specify) -

 Total hours 160 -

 Total number of credits - 16

-- This SLP will be completed in a semester. - This SLP will be presented in both semesters.
+- This SLP will be completed in a semester. - This SLP will be presented in the second semester.